florenttaralle/YAVAT/readme.md

 - `UpArrow`:                Select previous timeline
 - `DownArrow`:              Select next timeline
 - `Ctrl`:                   Hide event handles (handy to move a ponctual event).
-- `Shift + RightArrow`      Move to the next event boundary on the selected timeline.
+- `Shift + RightArrow`      Goto the neareset event bound before the current position.
-- `Shift + LeftArrow`       Move to the previous event boundary on the selected timeline.
+- `Shift + LeftArrow`       Goto the neareset event bound after the current position.

 ### When no Event on the selected timeline at the current time position